 Low glutathione levels have been linked to abnormalities in the lungs' lining, and having normal glutathione levels may protect from inflammation by protecting lung tissue from free radical damage.27 Additionally, animal studies found that intravenous glutathione supplementation helped maintain normal lung function and prevent damage such as decreased lung compliance, increased swelling, and reduced lung tissue.
 Researchers concluded that glutathione supplementation helps maintain normal airflow and lung tissue, as well as lessening "the changes in lung mechanics associated with oxygen-induced lung injury.”28

 Vitamin D Levels

 Vitamin D3—or the active form of vitamin D—has been a hot topic in medicine because it controls and modulates the immune system.
-Initially thought to play just a role calcium metabolism and bone formation, we now know that low vitamin D3 levels can increase your risk of heart attack, asthma, diabetes, high blood pressure, multiple sclerosis, and decreased brain function in the elderly.
+Initially thought to play just a role in calcium metabolism and bone formation, we now know that low vitamin D3 levels can increase your risk of heart attack, asthma, diabetes, high blood pressure, multiple sclerosis, and decreased brain function elderly.